-- o Original Medicare without a separate Medicare prescription drug plan. - Your membership will end in our plan when your new plan's coverage begins on January 1.
+- Original Medicare without a separate Medicare prescription drug plan. - Your membership will end when your new plan's coverage begins on January 1.

 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period

 You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.